caohongliu/caohongliu/README.md

-# 👋 Hi, I'm Hongliu Cao, you can also call me Leo, or 6 (pronounced as liu in Chinese)
+# 👋 Hi, I'm Hongliu Cao
+You can also call me Leo, or 6 (pronounced as liu in Chinese)
 **AI Researcher | Traveler | Paraglider | Scuba Diver |  Hiker | Foodie | Wine Lover**

 ---